Bayern keeps momentum ahead of Leipzig showdown

 Missed the match?
 Catch up via beIN SPORTS CONNECT

-Bayern moved two points clear at the top ahead of RB Leipzig, which has a chance to return to the summit when it plays Borussia Monchengladbach.
+Bayern moved two points clear at the top ahead of RB Leipzig, but that lead was cut to one after Leipzig salvaged a late draw against Borussia Monchengladbach later in the day.

 The visitors were three up inside 26 minutes at Opel Arena, with Robert Lewandowski's 22nd top-flight goal of the campaign setting them on their way.